aravindhbalaji04/Disease_Monitor/DEPLOY_NOW.md

 ## 🎉 **You're Ready!**

-Your Disease Monitoring Portal is configured and ready for Render deployment with:
+Your Disease Monitoring Portal is configured and ready for Render web service deployment with:

 - ✅ **Flask Web Application** with AI-powered disease prediction
 - ✅ **Supabase Integration** for production database